-- (1) Contrastive linguistic analysis of English and the students non-English language - (2) Speech-Language Evaluation.
+(1) Contrastive linguistic analysis of English and the students non-English language

+(2) Speech-Language Evaluation.
 Submit one bilingual speech-language evaluation for a typically developing bilingual preschool child, between 2-4 years old.

-- (3) Speech-Language Evaluation.
-Submit one bilingual speech-language evaluation for a typically developing bilingual school-age child, preferably 9 yrs or older. - (4) Speech-Language Evaluation.
-Submit one bilingual speech-language evaluation for a bilingual child who is suspected (or it is known) of having a language disorder. - (5) College-supervised field experience/Collaborative journal.
-This journal maintains a record of the 50 hours of speech-language services for clients from 3 through 21 years including a description of the treatment plan and what was done in individual sessions. - (6) Inservice: Give an inservice about what the student learned in the Institute to colleagues.
+(3) Speech-Language Evaluation.
+Submit one bilingual speech-language evaluation for a typically developing bilingual school-age child, preferably 9 yrs or older.

+(4) Speech-Language Evaluation.
+Submit one bilingual speech-language evaluation for a bilingual child who is suspected (or it is known) of having a language disorder.

+(5) College-supervised field experience/Collaborative journal.
+This journal maintains a record of the 50 hours of speechlanguage services for clients from 3 through 21 years including a description of the treatment plan and what was done in individual sessions.

+(6) Inservice: Give an inservice about what the student learned in the Institute to colleagues.
 Students may work together on the inservice project in the same district.

-Bilingual Extension Institute - Online (Speech Language Pathology)

-Advanced Certificate

-Points/Credits: 6 Entry Terms: Summer Only Certification: Bilingual SLP Extension

-Online Curriculum Outline

-Weeks 1-12, 3-credit course.
-Foundations and Preschool assessment and treatment

-Unit 1 (weeks 1-4): Bilingual language development: Second language acquisition, social vs academic language, sociolinguistics (code-switching, dialect, etc.)

-Unit 2 (weeks 5-9): Preschool bilingual speech-language assessment

-Unit 3 (weeks 10-12): Preschool bilingual intervention

-Weeks 13-24, 3-credit course.
-Bilingual motor speech disorders, cognitive disorders including TBI, school age assessment, school age intervention

-Unit 1 (weeks 13-14): Bilingual motor speech disorders assessment and treatment (weeks 15-16) Bilingual cognitive disorders and TBI

-Unit 2 (weeks 17-20): School-age bilingual speech-language assessment (disorder vs difference, typical vs disordered language)

-Unit 3 (weeks 21-24): School-age bilingual speech-language intervention (early bilingual literacy development, intervention for low incidence populations, functional IEP goals)

-- Catherine J Crowley Professor of Practice - · Lisa A Edmonds Associate Professor in Communication Sciences and Disorders - · Carol J Hammer Professor of Communication Sciences and Disorders, Vice Dean for Research - Erika Shield Levy Associate Professor in Communication Sciences and Disorders - Michelle Shevon Troche Associate Professor of Speech and Language Pathlogy
+- Catherine J Crowley Professor of Practice - · Lisa A Edmonds Associate Professor in Communication Sciences and Disorders - ° Carol J Hammer Professor of Communication Sciences and Disorders, Vice Dean for Research - Erika Shield Levy Professor in Communication and Science Disorders - Elizabeth Anne Rosenzweig Assistant Professor of Practice/Director of the Edward D. Mysak Clinic for Communication Disorders - \circ Michelle Shevon Troche Associate Professor of Speech and Language Pathology